 - AutoPatcher – Allows you to download necessary update files and apply them when offline.

-- Project Dakota – Lets you download a CD ISO file with all the updates
+- Project Dakota – This Lets you download a CD ISO file with all the updates

-- MakeUseOf provides a couple other ways to get your Windows updates.
+- MakeUseOf provides a couple of other ways to get your Windows updates.

-- Blackbox for Windows – An alternative light shell replacement for Windows, based off of the Blackbox Window Manager.
+- Blackbox for Windows – An alternative light shell replacement for Windows, based on the Blackbox Window Manager.
 Highly customizable.

 - JkDefragGUI – Is able to defrag when your screensaver comes on.
 Has other powerful features.